zbwglory/CMHSE/README.md

 ### Model Training

 To reproduce our experiments with HSE, please use **train.py** and follow the instructions below.
+We reported the results at the 15th epoch.
 To train HSE with \tau=5e-4, please with

     $ --reconstruct_loss --lowest_reconstruct_loss